 Wednesday, June 20, 2012

 Turns out, there is a medical test to determine brain death.
 I remember not too long ago they used to do EEGs (electroencephalograms) to examine brain wave activity.
 You've seen the pictures on television most likely.
-A bunch of wires get hooked up to electrodes on a person's head and the electric impulses are displayed on a machine which draws big wavy lines on paper.
+A bunch of wires gets hooked up to electrodes on a person's head and the electric impulses are displayed on a machine that draws big wavy lines on paper.

 Well, in this particular case, a Nuclear Medicine Brain Scan was ordered.
 For this test, a particular radioactive chemical is injected into the patient using an IV (intravenous catheter).
 This particular chemical is taken up by the brain and carried around or perfused throughout the brain during normal brain activity.
 In a person with no brain activity, the chemical simply does not show up in the area of the brain.

 For this particular type of test, the chemical shows up as a dark color, much like the outline of the body in the picture below does.
 Therefore, in the following picture, the area of the brain showing no dark colors indicates that this patient has no brain activity, ie brain death.